elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * Other databases such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and the [DNA Data Bank of Japan (DDBJ)](https://www.ddbj.nig.ac.jp/index-e.html) also cater for sequence information.

-## Syntethic parts - Existing data, metadata collection and publication
+## Design: Syntethic parts - Existing data, metadata collection and publication

 ### Description
 Approriate and detailed description of the systethic parts design is critical for reproducibility.
 It is important to consider how to record metadata at each point in the design process in a standard way, so that it can be clear to others and reproducible.